yosriady/serverless-ethers/README.md

 # serverless-ethers

-Learn more by reading the [blog post](https://yos.io/2020/07/04/serverless-smart-contract-automation/).
+Learn more by reading the blog post: [Serverless Smart Contract Automation](https://yos.io/2020/07/04/serverless-smart-contract-automation/).

 ## Table of Contents